Earth Sciences (ESCI)

 Credits: 4

 The chemical processes that determine the composition of aquatic systems such as rivers, lakes, groundwater and the ocean.
 The goal is to quantitatively understand the behavior of inorganic species such as carbon dioxide, nutrients, trace metals and inorganic pollutants in natural waters.
 Topics include, acid-based equilibria, carbonate chemistry, reduction-oxidation reactions, organic complexation and mineral precipitation and dissolution.
 Lab.
-Prereq: 1 year of college calculus and chemistry or geochemistry.
+One year each of calculus and chemistry or geochemistry required.

 Grade Mode: Letter Grading